aiamlucas/zonoteka-workshops/ffglitch-part-02/README.md

 [MPEG-4 in FFglitch Documentation](https://ffglitch.org/docs/0.10.1/codecs/mpeg4/)

-The MPEG-4 codec compresses video by reducing redundancy in both spatial and temporal data.
+The MPEG-4 codec compresses video by reducing redundancy in both **_spatial_** and **temporal data**.
 The goal is to keep high visual quality while significantly lowering the amount of data stored.

 The first step, like in JPEG compression, is converting the video from the **RGB** color model to **YCbCr**.
 This separates brightness (luminance) from color (chrominance) information, allowing for more efficient compression since the human eye is more sensitive to brightness than color.

 ### Temporal and Spatial Redundancy:

 - **Temporal Redundancy**: Video frames are often similar to one another.
-MPEG-4 takes advantage of this by only encoding changes between frames instead of storing every frame fully.
+MPEG-4 takes advantage of this by only encoding **changes between frames** instead of storing every frame fully.
 This is done through **inter-frame compression**.
 - **Spatial Redundancy**: Pixels in an image (or frame) that are next to each other are often similar.
 This is compressed using **intra-frame compression**.

 ---